Yōko Ogawa: Themes and influences

 Kenzaburō Ōe has said, "Yoko Ogawa is able to give expression to the most subtle workings of human psychology in prose that is gentle yet penetrating."
-Her English translator, Stephen Snyder, has said that “There is a naturalness to what she writes so it never feels forced...Her narrative seems to be flowing from a source that’s hard to identify.”
+Her English translator, Stephen Snyder, has said that "There is a naturalness to what she writes so it never feels forced...Her narrative seems to be flowing from a source that’s hard to identify."

 Frequently, she explores the theme of memory in her works.
 For instance, The Housekeeper and the Professor follows a mathematics professor who cannot remember anything for longer than eighty minutes, and The Memory Police is about a group of islanders who gradually forget the existence of certain things, such as birds or flowers.
 Human cruelty features as another prominent theme in her work, as she is interested in exploring what drives people to commit acts of physical or emotional violence.
 She often writes about female bodies and the woman's role in a family, which has led many to label her as a feminist writer.
-Ogawa is hesitatant about this label, stating instead that she "just peeked into [the world of her characters] and took notes from what they were doing".
+Ogawa is hesitant about this label, stating instead that she "just peeked into [the world of her characters] and took notes from what they were doing".

 The Diary of Anne Frank has been a significant source of inspiration to her throughout her career.
 She first encountered the diary as a teenager, and was inspired to start a diary of her own, writing back to Anne as though they were friends.
-She notes how “Anne’s heart and mind were so rich,” and that “her diary proved that people can grow even in such a confined situation.
-And writing could give people freedom.”
+She notes how "Anne’s heart and mind were so rich," and that "her diary proved that people can grow even in such a confined situation.
+And writing could give people freedom."
 Given its themes of persecution and confinement, The Memory Police in particular is a response to Anne's diary and the Holocaust in general.

 While at Waseda University, she was influenced by fellow Japanese authors such as Mieko Kanai, Kenzaburō Ōe, and Haruki Murakami.
-She also felt influenced by the American author Paul Auster, who she believes “writes a spoken literature—it feels like he’s written down a story someone told him, rather than creating it himself.
+She also felt influenced by the American author Paul Auster, who she believes "writes a spoken literature—it feels like he’s written down a story someone told him, rather than creating it himself.
 Shibata’s translation was also very important, but when I read Moon Palace I thought ‘This is how I’d like to write.’
-Like I’m just a medium for transferring a story from the world outside.”
+Like I’m just a medium for transferring a story from the world outside."